 Violations must be intentional and substantial.
 If the prosecutor cannot prove that your violation was intentional and substantial, you should consider setting your case for an evidentiary hearing.
 However, the burden of proof is less in a violation hearing than it is in a criminal trial.
 The burden of proof is a preponderance of the evidence which means “more likely than not.”
 In deciding whether to contest a violation of probation, it is imperative to consult an attorney who can evaluate the evidence the state has against you, or lack thereof and weigh this with the burden the state must prove the violation.
 Often, the state attorney is armed with only hearsay.
 A court may not find you in violation of probation if the only evidence presented by the state attorney is hearsay evidence.

 Felony probation is supervised by the Florida Department of Corrections.

 We get this question a lot.
 Many people have “issues” with their probation officers.
 Unless the probation officer has done something inappropriate that can be addressed by his or her supervisor, you are most likely stuck with that officer.
 If you move, you may be lucky enough to be reassigned to another probation office closer to your new home which would result in a new assignment.

 No. You should always keep your appointments as missing an appointment is also considered to be a violation of probation.
-The court will become more aggravated that you skipped you appointment in order to avoid a drug test.
+The court will become more aggravated that you skipped your appointment to avoid a drug test.